dkavargy/SkillMORTEX/README.md

 ## 🔄 Cloning This Repository

-This repository may include one or more submodules (e.g., external skill taggers, models, or shared utilities).
+This repository include more submodules (e.g., external skill taggers, models, or shared utilities).
 To clone both this repository and its submodules in one command, use:

 ```bash
 git clone --recurse-submodules https://github.com/dkavargy/SkillMORTEX.git